Trainings in Person-Centered, Trauma-Informed Care

 HonoringLife®

-Description: This presentation was created by the Alpert Jewish Family Service of Palm Beach County to provide cultural competency training to health care professionals, family and paid caregivers, students, and those who will touch the life of Holocaust survivors.
+This presentation was created by the Alpert Jewish Family Service of Palm Beach County to provide cultural competency training anyone who will touch the lives of Holocaust survivors.
 The training helps those working with Holocaust survivors better understand the impact of the trauma.

 Training Audience: Professional and medical service providers, family caregivers, home health aides, and students entering service professions